 What is the purpose of the presentations?
 Presentations are an opportunity for transportation professionals to share their knowledge and experiences in implementing and using GIS.

-The GIS-T 2021 Call for Presentations is now OPEN!
+The GIS-T 2021 Call for Presentations are now closed!

 GIS-T encourages presentations covering completed or ongoing projects, including lessons learned.
 If your proposal is based on a planned or incomplete project, state this clearly in your abstract.
 Presenters will be given 25 minutes, and that should include 5 minutes for questions.
 Ideally it is best to leave about 5 minutes of extra time to allow folks to move to another room if they are not staying for the entire track.
 Submit your proposal as soon as possible through our electronic submission link.
 List only those co-presenters who will be present during the conference.
 Please list credit for other contributors within the presentation itself.